Building A Chat App with Flutter using Firebase Integration: A Complete Guide

 android.enableJetifier=true

-You’ll require permissions to access different components of the project.
+You’ll require permission to access different components of the project.
 To grant them, add the below lines to the AndroidManifest.xml

 <uses-permission android:name="android.permission.INTERNET" />